Skip to main content

 Then you need to make a small change, which unfortunately, among other, requires altering the examples code.
 You need to change the examples, the docs, the tests and the examples tests.
 However, you also need to push the change quickly.
 As many times before, you skip documentation update, leaving it for “another time”.

 By that time you discover that code maintenance is a hell.
 You fix everything, tests pass you’re happy to push, by then MyPy starts to nag about issues you have no idea how to solve and by that moment you don’t care about them.
 You’re sick of it and start using pragma comments to silence the errors, leaving the fix for another day.
-You maintenance involves a lot of copy-pasting from one place to another (examples, tests, documentation).
+Your maintenance work involves a lot of copy-pasting from one place to another (examples, tests, documentation).

 Does this sound familiar?